api3m/bitcoin-bankathon-airnode-client/Readme.md

 2. [Create a new test account](https://metamask.zendesk.com/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-MetaMask-wallet).
 DO NOT use a mainnet account as we'll be insecurely exporting and handling the private key.

 3. [Fund your test account](https://faucet.rsk.co/) with the RSK Testnet faucet.
-You can add 0.05 RBTC to your test wallet per day.
+You can add 0.05 RBTC to your test wallet per day using the faucet.

 4. [Export your test wallet private key](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
 You'll need it in the next section.